Alert 7 October 2020

 How do I pay for parking?

 After parking your vehicle, check the applicable signs and locate the designated parking machine for the area.
-Follow the instructions on the machine to purchase a ticket, and display the ticket face up on your dashboard.
+Follow the instructions on the machine to purchase a ticket, you must enter your correct licence plate details for the ticket to be valid and display the ticket face up on your dashboard.
 Parking machines on National Land accept credit cards.
 At least one machine in each car park also accepts coins for payment.
-Currently the NCA does not have the ability to accept online payments or payments through phone apps.

 The onus is on you as the driver to purchase and display a parking ticket as soon as you park your vehicle.
 A ticket is not valid unless displayed face up on the dashboard, with the expiry time and all other inscriptions visible to a parking officer from outside of the vehicle.
 Check this before leaving your vehicle.